FROG INTERNATIONAL RALLY TIPS

 When we open the service lines, feel free to help yourself to a serving of everything.
 Once everyone’s been served, we’ll invite you to go back for seconds or more.
 We’ve never run out of food at a FROG event, and don’t plan to start now, and I don’t think we’ve ever sent anyone away hungry, so please be patient and understanding.

-Some people have asked about having one or more potlucks on Tuesday and Thursday.
-Last year there were several events all around the fairgrounds.
+Some people have asked about having one or more potlucks on non dinner days.
+Past years there were several events all around the fairgrounds.
 We can make the dining room and several pavilions available.
 All that we ask is that they be clean and ready for the next day’s breakfast or seminars.

 And Finally …

 Have fun.
 Come with a smile on your face, expecting to make new friendships and renew old ones, and have a great time.
 Be patient, especially at arrival.
-We currently have about 200 units slated for early arrival, which means we have about 500 to park on Sunday.
-Scott, Mike, Everette, and the entire parking team will be working hard to get you in and settled as quickly and smoothly as possible.
+The entire parking team will be working hard to get you in and settled as quickly and smoothly as possible.
 Cindy and her registration team will be providing a friendly welcome and providing more information.
 Leo and the entire service team will be working tirelessly to attend to your service needs.

 And remember, the folks working so hard on the welcome teams are volunteers – members attending the FROG Rally just like you.
 Without them we could never dream of putting on an event like this.
 Please take a moment to give them a smile and a “thank you.”